 Managing GitLab as code helps with:

-1. Generate an Access Token For local development, a Personal Access Token (PAT) is the most direct method.
+1. Generate an Access Token For local development, a Personal Access Token (PAT) is the simplest way to do it.

 api and read_api scopes.For production automation, using the predefined CI_JOB_TOKEN within GitLab CI/CD is the recommended and most secure practice.

-2. Set Environment Variables Configure the access token in your terminal session.
-The Terraform provider will automatically detect and use this variable.
+2. Set Environment Variables Set the access token in your terminal session.
+The Terraform provider will pick up this variable automatically.

 export GITLAB_TOKEN="your_gitlab_token_here"3.
 Define Provider Configuration Create a file named providers.tf to declare the GitLab provider and its configuration.